Bat (heraldry): Origins

-There is also a legend of a bat that landed on the flag of King James I of Aragon in 1238 before he won a crucial battle against the Saracens in which he captured Valencia for his kingdom.
+There is also a legend of a bat that landed on the flag of King James I of Aragon in 1238, before he won a crucial battle against the Saracens in which he conquered Valencia for his kingdom.
 In another legend, a bat landed on his tent; James I ordered it to be killed but it was not; later, the bat alerted the king to the Saracens’ surprise night raid.
 Another version has it that bats’ nighttime routines inspired James I to attack the Saracens at night.
 Or perhaps a bat flew in front of him as he entered Valencia after capturing it.
 In any case, the bat, formerly a sign of bad luck, became a symbol of good fortune.
 However, original documents state that the animal was a swallow and not a bat.

 The heraldic bat of Albacete has a different origin.
 It comes from the transformation over time of two "winged hands", the heraldic emblem of the lords of Villena.

 Because bats eat mosquitos, a notable pest in these regions of Spain, some authors propose that bats on crests honor this ecological role in the local food chain.

-The bat in official heraldry
+The bat in civic heraldry

 The coats of arms of certain cities in eastern Spain, like Valencia, Palma, Mallorca and Fraga have the bat over the shield.
 Some smaller towns, like Catarroja and Novallas, also use this symbol.

 Formerly the Barcelona city coat of arms had a bat crowning it as well, but the bat was removed at the beginning of the 20th century for unknown reasons.
 The city of Teruel used to have the bat surmounting the coat of arms' crown.
 There the bat represents a commemoration of the role of this city in the conquest of Valencia.
 The bat now rests just below the crown in Teruel's seal.

 While the use of the bat as a heraldic symbol is prevalent in the territories of the former Crown of Aragon it is rarely used elsewhere.
 However, it can be found in a few places, including in the coats of arms of the city of Albacete in Spain, the town of Montchauvet, Yvelines in France, Fiefbergen in Schleswig-Holstein, Germany and the former Borough of Brecknock and historic county of Brecknockshire in Wales, UK.
 Outside of Europe, the coat of arms of Santa Fe de Antioquia, Colombia includes multiple bats; it was granted to the town in 1545 by Charles I of Castile and Aragon and his mother, Joanna of Castile.

+Bat is used in coat of arms of Gmina Piątnica.